 I want to tell you guys all about it!
 Here is a vacation guide for New Orleans:

 After we ate we explored Magazine Street for a bit.
 This area was nice because there are a lot of cute shops to stop into.
-One store we went into had the portal gun that is used in Rick and Morty!
+One store we went into was selling the portal gun used in Rick and Morty!